hchenqi/ViewDesign/README.md

 The core library provides the generic logic for updating layout of a view, but the parent and the child view's layout calculation logic must be additionally ensured to agree with each other.
 For example, the parent view might want to fix the size of its child view as large as the `size_ref` provided to its child view, but the child view can ignore the `size_ref` and decide its own size.
 This often introduces ill-formed layouts, and the core library actually doesn't prevent this from happening.

-The standard component library of *ViewDesign* introduces **size traits** `Fixed`, `Auto` and `Relative` that marks how the width or the height of a view component is to be decided which can be checked at compile-time.
+The standard component library of *ViewDesign* introduces **size traits**: `Fixed`, `Auto` and `Relative` that mark how the width or the height of a view component is to be decided which can be checked at compile-time.

 - `Fixed` means a dimension of a view is assigned by its parent view.